CUCC Expedition Handbook

 Why no Docker container?

 Yes, it is true that this would greatly speed up on-boarding new programmers.
+Or podman.

 But there is the significant danger that containers would get copied around and deployed without being properly cleaned up: resulting in configuration drift and a snowflake server situation.
 File permissions are a big issue.